Atsushi (musician): Biography

 In 2011, Atsushi released his debut single as a soloist, "Itsuka Kitto...".
 The song was used as the theme song for the drama Hi wa Mata Noboru, and was packaged as a split single with Exile's "Rising Sun".
 On January 1, 2012, Atsushi released his debut solo album Solo, packaged as a split/double album with Exile's ninth studio album Exile Japan.

 In 2016, he formed a new band called Red Diamond Dogs to accompany him for his solo live tour.
 On July 26, Atsushi sang the Japanese national anthem at a Los Angeles Dodgers baseball game.
 On August 31, he announced that he will temporarily move his activities outside of Japan and will focus more on improving his craft during 2017 and that he will come back to the country in 2018.
 Until then, his work as part of EXILE was limited.
 He returned to EXILE in early 2018, for which they released six new singles and an eleventh studio album Star of Wish.

-Many of Exile's most commercially successful songs have been written by Atsushi, including "Everything" (2006), "Someday" (2009), "Yasashii Hikari" (2009), "Motto Tsuyoku" (2010), "Rising Sun" (2011) and "Exile Pride (Konna Sekai o Ai Suru Tame)" (2013).
+Many of Exile's hit songs have been written by Atsushi, including "Everything" (2006), "Someday" (2009), "Aisubeki Mirai e" (2009), "Yasashii Hikari" (2009), "Motto Tsuyoku" (2010), "Rising Sun" (2011), "Exile Pride (Konna Sekai o Ai Suru Tame)" (2013), "Jōnetsu no Hana" (2015), "Joy-ride (Kankino Drive)" (2016), "Reason" (2023), and "Get-go!"
+(2025).

 On November 2, 2020, he announced his graduation from EXILE to focus on his solo career.
 This decision came about in part due to the COVID-19 pandemic.
 The fact that he turned 40 also made him re-evaluate his life.
 ATSUSHI then released a book, “Sign Break Away from the past.
 Reincarnate, Stick to One's Beliefs.”, on November 12.
 In the book, he discusses his thought process in leaving EXILE right before the group's 20th anniversary the following year.
 "Sunshine", which was initially his last single with EXILE, was released on December 16.
 Despite this, Atsushi provided vocals on EXILE's 2022 song "Power of Wish".
 In December 2022, Atsushi changed his mind and announced his return to EXILE full time, cancelling his previously-announced departure.